-• The "ESC Activation/Malfunction Indicator Light" and the "ESC OFF Indicator Light" come on momentarily each time the ignition switch is turned ON.

-- Each time the ignition is turned ON, the ESC system will be ON even if it was turned off previously. - The ESC system will make buzzing or clicking sounds when it is active.
+- The "ESC Off Indicator Light" and the "ESC Activation/Malfunction Indicator Light" come on momentarily each time the ignition switch is turned ON. - Each time the ignition is cycled ON, the ESC system will be ON even if it was cycled off previously. - The ESC system will make buzzing or clicking sounds when it is active.
 This is normal; the sounds will stop when ESC becomes inactive following the maneuver that caused the ESC activation.

-The "ESC OFF Indicator Light" indicates the Electronic Stability Control (ESC) is off.
+The "ESC OFF Indicator Light" indicates the Electronic Stability Control (ESC) is partially off or full off.